emilime162/wildfire_375m/README.md

    - Ensure you have access to a GEE project.
    - Import your project ID into the script via the `constants.py` file or set it as an environment variable.

+## Project File Overview

+**For Long-Term Data Generation (e.g., 10 years):**
+Use extract.py to process a large dataset spanning multiple years.
+Detailed instructions for extracting the data are provided in the next section, How to Extract the Data.

+**For Small Batch Data Generation and Visualization:**
+Use _PredictionDataCreation.ipynb to generate and visualize a small batch of data.

+**Utilities:**
+All utility functions used for processing are located in the src folder.

 ## How to extract the data

 1. **Download the fire zip data**:
 You can download fire data from the NASA FIRMS website(https://firms2.modaps.eosdis.nasa.gov/country/).
 Select your region and time period to download zipped CSV files (e.g., fire_YYYY.zip).
 Place all the downloaded files in a folder, such as ./data.

 2. **Update the script**
 You can use the extract.py to extract all the data -- Edit the fires variable in the script to include all your zip file paths.

 3. **Run the script**
 Run the script from the command line: